LostByteSoft/ConvertAACtoAC3/readme.md

 -Convert AAC 6 ch to AC3 6 ch with ffmpeg (linux).

--Convert AAC or aothe audio files.
+-Convert AAC or anothe audio files.

 -An easy way to convert audio (with video) AAC 6 channels to AC3 6 channels.
 It's just a bash script to use ffmpeg.